freetutors/freetutors.github.io/catalog.md

   - code for the "About Us" page
   - add new employees to it

+Website Resources:

   Aarush.jpg:
     - the aarush
   AarushPic.jpg:
     - the aarush
   bonkey.png
     - bonkeythedonkey
+  Blank.svg:
+    - blank
+  Logo.svg:
+    - FreeTutors main logo
+  checkmark.png
+    - checkmark
+  edit_icon.png
+    - edit icon

+Other:

+  README.md:
+  - basic info about the project